Who Has the Right of Way in Florida?

 Florida is home to the most dangerous highways in America, with just over 1,000 vehicle accident crashes in Florida each and every day.

-So, who has the right-of-way in various common traffic situations?
+So, who has the right-of-way in Florida in various traffic situations?
 The answer is that it depends.
 There are many traffic rules of right-of-way that combine at any given time.
 We’ll go over some of the most important rules of right-of-way now.
 We might sometimes say that one vehicle has the right-of-way in a given situation.
 This is just a shorthand way of speaking.
 Remember, in Florida, no one technically has the right-of-way.
 Rather, in those situations the other people are supposed to yield the right-of-way.

-Signs and Crosswalks
+Florida Right of Way: Signs and Crosswalks

 There are many signs and signals used on the roads that tell you what to do in various places.
 These signals include the rules about what various lines and markings on the roadway mean.
 For example, combinations of white and yellow lines, both solid and dashed, having different meanings for what vehicles need to do in a particular situation.
 There are also numerous signs that can be posted along the road to tell you what to do or inform you about certain road conditions.
 The best place to learn about the meaning of all these signs and signals is the Florida Driver’s Handbook.
 It has pictures and straightforward explanations.